 Now Bilibili also allows uploaders or brands to add hyperlinks to external e-commerce platforms like Taobao, which makes the “video + e-commerce” or “live streaming + e-commerce” mode another possible collaboration option between brands and video bloggers on the platform.

-5. Collaborating with famous brands, mascots, characters and virtual idols on the platform
+5. Collaborate with famous brands, mascots and virtual idols on the platform

 As mentioned before, Bilibili has a unique positioning on content with a focus on ACG.
 Therefore, another way to do marketing on Bilibili is to collaborate with famous brands, characters, and virtual idols on the platform.
 They can be from popular ACG productions, dramas, movies or individual characters from them.
 Virtual idols can also be found on Bilibili.
 The most popular ones include Luotianyi (洛天依) and Ling Yuan yousa (泠鸢yousa).

 In October 2020, Audi launched a crossover campaign with Chinese animation Incarnation (灵笼).
 In Season 1 Episode 12 of the animation, main character Bai Yuekui (白月魁) drives Audi’s concept car “AI:Trail quattro” for several minutes, which surprised many viewers.
 The character Bai was also announced by Audi as their first virtual car owner.
 Later, on Christmas Day, Audi and Incarnation produced another video ad as a spin-off, which accumulated 720,000 views on Bilibili within three days.